maksimryndin/distributed-book/src/introduction/network.md

 [^os]: Analyzing your application stack, CPU/IO profile can also help to choose an appropriate operating system if it is possible - see benchmarks [Benchmarks: FreeBSD 13 vs. NetBSD 9.2 vs. OpenBSD 7 vs. DragonFlyBSD 6 vs. Linux](https://www.phoronix.com/scan.php?page=article&item=bsd-linux-eo2021&num=1)

 [^rabbitmq]: [Clustering and Network Partitions](https://www.rabbitmq.com/partitions.html)

+[^tcpip]: Note that common reference to TCP/IP stack (also called **Internet protocol suite**) includes not only Internet Protocol and Transmission Control Protocol (TCP) but also other protocols such as a User Datagram Protocol (UDP) and QUIC at a transport layer and Internet Protocol Security (IPSec) at an internet layer.
+TCP/IP stack as a practical network stack predates the OSI theoretical model for general networks.
+Since the adoption of TCP/IP in ARPANET in 1983 several proprietary implementations of the stack for different operating systems emerged.
+But the TCP/IP popularity increased when the University of California at Berkley had open sourced its implementation for BSD Unix  BSD sockets?? (see [Wikipedia Internet protocol suite](https://en.wikipedia.org/wiki/Internet_protocol_suite)).

+[^private_ips]: Private IPs are [defined](https://datatracker.ietf.org/doc/html/rfc1918#section-3) to belong to the following subnets: 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16.
+Number after the slash is the *network prefix* ([CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)) and denotes number of bits which is common for all hosts in the network.
+So, for example, 192.168.0.0/16 means that the first 16 bits are the same for all hosts and 192.168 in decimal and the rest 16 bits of total 32 bits define the host (2^16 possible addresses in the network).
+To be correct, the total number of possible addresses should be decreased by two as all binary zeroes hosts denotes the network itself, while all binary one host is the broadcast address.
+So when you encounter an ip 192.168.12.134, you already know that this ip is not reachable publicly (from the Internet), it is some internal private host.
+For IPv6 private ip address (called [*unique local address*](https://datatracker.ietf.org/doc/html/rfc4193) starts with a prefix `fd` (8 bits), then 40 bits of global id (choosen randomly by the operator of the network), then 16 bits for a subnet and the rest 64 bits define the host.
+So with IPv6 local privates ips are essentially globally unique if 40 bits of global id indeed are random.
+Routing protocol experienced revisions 1-4 until becoming well known IPv4

+[^bridge]: Do not confuse with [network bridges](https://en.wikipedia.org/wiki/Network_bridge).
+Routers allow spearate networks to communicate while bridges join networks making them a single network.